 An email list is not just a way to keep your audience up to speed, it can be an invaluable tool for business.
-Sure it’s a good way to get people to come back for more, but you can also slowly, steadily build consumer trust by providing value for free.
+Sure it’s a good way to get people to come back for more.
+But you can also slowly, steadily build consumer trust by providing value for free.
 You can then turn this into a sale or client further down the road.
 The best part is, you can pretty much automate the whole process.
+You just need to grow and build an email list.

-If you don’t have an an email marketing provider already, you might want to take a look at MailChimp & SendinBlue both of which offer free forever small list plans, or Get Response & Aweber who offer free trials.
+If you don’t have an an email marketing provider already, you might want to take a look at MailChimp, SendinBlue or MailPoet – all of which offer free plans for smaller sized lists.
+Though we personally use MailChimp, so we recommend them for creating WordPress mailing lists.

 A common strategy take things even further, is to add a little something to sweeten the pot.
 An ebook, a workbook, a video course, or even a free trial of a product.
 When used to help build a list, these things are often broadly referred to as a lead magnet.
 Something that encourages more people to leave their emails.